fiofury1/django-skeleton-docker/README.md

      - **WARNING:** User management setup is not included in automated test suite.
 Testing is under development and will be released soon.
 - Virtual Environment
      - Pipenv
-     - Environment variables loaded from .env by Pipenv
+     - Environment variables loaded from .env by Pipenv in DEV.
 - Web Server
      - Django Dev Server used by default for DEV and TEST.
      - Gunicorn for PROD.